spiral-project/daybed/docs/source/fieldtypes.rst

     }

 The `css` property is just an example of how we could handle the styling of the annotation here, but it could be anything else.

 The important thing is to separate content from style.
 The label property should always contains text only.

 * **json**: A JSON value
     No specific parameters.

-    This can be used to store valid JSON, fields type are not validated.
+    This can be used to store valid JSON: fields type are not validated.

 .. code-block:: json